energietransitie/needforheat-generic-firmware/docs/documenting/device-info.md

 ## Deploying

 > In a future version of this repository, we plan do automate deploying device info pages to GitHub Pages.
 Most likely, the deployment will be to the `/<github-repository-name>/device_info/` folder of your GitHub Pages server.
-For example, the Twomes Generic-Test measurement device info page will most likely be hosted at [https://energietransitiewindesheim.nl/twomes-generic-esp-firmware/device_info/](https://energietransitiewindesheim.nl/twomes-generic-esp-firmware/device_info/); the Twomes Presence Detection measurement device info page will most likely be hosted at [https://energietransitiewindesheim.nl/twomes-presence-detector/device_info/](https://energietransitiewindesheim.nl/twomes-presence-detector/device_info/)
+For example, the NeedForHeat Generic-Test measurement device info page will most likely be hosted at [https://energietransitiewindesheim.nl/needforheat-generic-firmware/device_info/](https://energietransitiewindesheim.nl/needforheat-generic-firmware/device_info/); the NeedForHeat Presence Detection measurement device info page will most likely be hosted at [https://energietransitiewindesheim.nl/needforheat-presence-detector/device_info/](https://energietransitiewindesheim.nl/needforheat-presence-detector/device_info/)

 Upload the contents to a webserver, like [GitHub Pages](https://pages.github.com/).
 Be sure to include all files in the folder `/docs/device_info/`: not only the the file `index.html`, but also all resources referred to in this file, like images.